+The intent of the new measure is to limit social gatherings in homes.
 The gathering size restriction does not apply to:

 - Critical public service or an allowable business service.